Important FAQs about Georgia Divorce Law

 Yes.
 The court can award joint custody instead of sole custody.
 There are two types of joint custody: Joint legal custody, where both parents have equal rights and responsibilities for major decisions concerning the child; and joint physical custody, where the child has substantially equal time and contact with both parents.
 The court may order joint legal custody, joint physical custody, or both.

-LEARN MORE ABOUT CUSTODY LAW AND FIND OUT WHICH GEORGIA DIVORCE LAWS RECENTLY CHANGED.
+LEARN MORE ABOUT CUSTODY LAW AND FIND OUT WHAT GEORGIA DIVORCE LAWS RECENTLY CHANGED.

 What are our Child Support obligations?